ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 | Failback           | No |
 | Failover order     | Active uplinks: Uplink1, Uplink2 \* |

-\* **Note:** The vSAN port group uses explicit failover with active/standby because it does not support load balancing of vSAN storage traffic.
+\* The vSAN port group uses explicit failover with active or standby because it does not support load balancing of vSAN storage traffic.
+{:note}

 Table 6.
 Converged cluster virtual switch port groups and VLANs